 Teaching vocabulary in high school?
-It can be difficult, but it can also be extremely rewarding.
+It can be difficult but also rewarding.
 In this post, read about ideas for teaching vocabulary to older students.
-Included, details for a simple but meaningful fun vocabulary activity to extend learning
+Included, details for a simple but meaningful fun vocabulary activity to extend learning.

 TWO WAYS STUDENTS ACQUIRE NEW WORDS